Tondi-Foundation/tondi-seeder/README.md

-# Kaseeder - Tondi DNS Seeder in Rust
+# TondiSeeder - Tondi DNS Seeder in Rust

 **🚀 Protocol Version 7 Ready - Following Latest Tondi Mainnet Protocol**

-Kaseeder is fully aligned with the latest Tondi mainnet protocol (Crescendo v7) and **only connects to active, block-syncing v7 nodes**.
+TondiSeeder is fully aligned with the latest Tondi mainnet protocol (Crescendo v7) and **only connects to active, block-syncing v7 nodes**.
 We do not support deprecated v6 nodes as they cannot sync Crescendo blocks and are being phased out from the mainnet.

 **Key Protocol Features:**
 - ✅ **Protocol Version 7**: Full Crescendo compatibility